 Companies have faced unmatched struggles over the past year and some have responded by coming up with alternative ways to stay in business.
 One such strategy has been to carry out the process of hiring, training, and supervising newly recruited employees remotely.
 Employers already face several challenges in building teams when all the members are in the same location; now, think about how much more challenging it could be to build a remote team.
-If you are a business owner, here are five tips you can use to build a great remote team and get the success you want.

 1. Good communication